hwdsl2/setup-ipsec-vpn/README.md

 Clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
 If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `/etc/ppp/options.xl2tpd` and `/etc/ipsec.conf`.
 Then reboot your server.

-Using L2TP kernel support could improve IPsec/L2TP performance.
-It is available on Ubuntu 16.04, Debian 9, CentOS 7 and 6.
-Ubuntu 16.04 users should install the `` linux-image-extra-`uname -r` `` package and restart the `xl2tpd` service.
+Using kernel support could improve IPsec/L2TP performance.
+It is available on Ubuntu 18.04/16.04, Debian 9 and CentOS 7/6.
+Ubuntu users need to install the `` linux-image-extra-`uname -r` `` package and run `service xl2tpd restart`.

 To modify the IPTables rules after install, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS).
 Then reboot your server.